Understanding Nonprofit Endowment: All You Need to Know

 2. Unrestricted endowment

-When a donor gives a true endowment gift, they may allow nonprofits to use the investment income any way they choose.
+When a donor gives a true endowment gift, they may allow nonprofits to use the investment income in any way they choose.
 This unrestricted access will enable nonprofits to spend, save, invest, and distribute the annual gift according to their immediate needs.

 3. Restricted endowment